stafli-org/stafli.language.php/README.md

 Type `make` in the terminal to discover all the possible commands.

 ## Credits
-Docker High Performance PHP Stack
+Stafli PHP Language
-Copyright (C) 2016 SOL-ICT
+Copyright (C) 2016-2017 Stafli
 Luís Pedro Algarvio
+This file is part of the Stafli Application Stack.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by